-- (1) An Authorised Market Institution, except an Authorised Private E-currency Trading Facility, may only admit as a Member a Person who satisfies admission criteria set out in its Membership Rules and which is either: - (a) an Authorised Firm whose Licence permits it to carry on the Regulated Activities of Dealing in Investments; or - (b) a Recognised Non-AIFC Member. - (2) An Authorised Private E-currency Trading Facility may only admit as a Member a Person who satisfies admission criteria set out in its Membership Rules and which is: - (a) an Authorised Firm whose Licence permits it to carry on the Regulated Activities of Dealing in Investments; - (b) a Recognised Non-AIFC Member; or - (c) a body corporate or an individual (natural person) which carries on the activity solely as principal.
+- (1) An Authorised Market Institution, except an Authorised Digital Asset Trading Facility, may only admit as a Member a Person who satisfies admission criteria set out in its Membership Rules and who is either: - (a) an Authorised Firm whose Licence permits it to carry on the Regulated Activities of Dealing in Investments; or - (b) a Recognised Non-AIFC Member. - (2) An Authorised Digital Asset Trading Facility may only admit as a Member a Person who satisfies admission criteria set out in its Membership Rules and which is:

+- (a) an Authorised Firm whose Licence permits it to carry on the Regulated Activities of Dealing in Investments; - (b) a Recognised Non-AIFC Member; or - (c) a body corporate or an individual (natural person) which carries on the activity solely as principal.